OpenDive/sui-gpt/README.md

 - Make sure to have the Alt GPT window open in a browser at `http://localhost:3010/chat` and have the plugin selected
 - Type in `Please explain this transaction: {Insert transaction digest}`

+# Next Steps

+- Integrate the ability to send transactions right from ChatGPT
+- Implement transaction and move call executions